 —Doshu Kenjiro Yoshigasaki, (1951-2021) Ki-Aikido master.

 We create a sound relationship through perceiving.
 To perceive correctly we must relax completely.
 When we relax completely we establish a good relationship with ourselves.
-This relationship we communicate with others.
+This relationship we communicate to others.
 This is harmony.
 Harmony within, harmony with the universe.

 Establish a harmonious relationship with the universe and your life will become art.
 You will be practising the art of living.
 This is the essence of Aikido.